 HughesNet is a satellite internet service provider that is beloved by many in the United States.
 The service provider offers download speeds as high as 25 Mbps and upload speeds as high as 3 Mbps.

 Furthermore, you get to enjoy Bonus time zones when you can access additional data during off-peak hours of the day.
 To find out whether this service provider is available in your region, you can log on to BuyTVInternetPhone right now.

-Viasat is another satellite internet service provider that provides connectivity to numerous rural residents of the country.
+The viasat satellite internet service provider that provides connectivity to numerous rural residents of the country.
 The service enables you to enjoy download speeds as high as up to 100 Mbps with data caps that are more than sufficient.